konflux-ci/community-catalog/tasks/notify-slack-on-failure/README.md

 # notify-slack-on-failure

-Sends an error message to Slack using postMessage API if managed pipelines fail
+Sends an error message to Slack using postMessage API if managed pipelines fail.

+⚠️ Note: This is a sample task that should be kept simple to serve as a good example of how to construct a tenant task, so any non-bugfix contributions should be moved to a new or existing duplicate of this task.

 ## Parameters